Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 OpenZFS issue id | status/ZFS commit | comment
 ---|---|---
+7982|-      |The change is illumos specific and not applicable for Linux.
 7970|c30e58c|
 7956|!      |Will be applicable once we port the upstream manpages.
 7869|df7eecc|